CLAP: Unsupervised 3D Representation Learning for Fusion 3D Perception via Curvature Sampling and Prototype Learning: Experiments

-We use the pre-trained model to estimate the curvature of LiDAR point clouds and use heatmap color to indicate the weight computed in Section \ref{subsec: curvature sampling}.
-The visualization results are shown in Figure \ref{fig: curvature estimation}.
-We use orange boxes to highlight those regions with relatively correct estimation and green ones for those with noisy estimation.
-Furthermore, we zoom in some orange boxes.
-It can be found that though some noise exists (because pre-training is conducted in unsupervised manner), \methodshorthand\ is able to predict high weights for those highly informative region for sampling and meanwhile assign lower weights to most of the background, which makes joint pre-training feasible.
+We use \methodshorthand\ to estimate the curvature of point clouds and use heatmap color to indicate the weight computed in Section \ref{subsec: curvature sampling}.
+As shown in Figure \ref{fig: curvature estimation} (orange boxes for those regions with relatively correct estimation and green ones for those with noisy estimation), it can be found that though some noise exists (because pre-training is conducted in unsupervised manner), \methodshorthand\ is able to predict high weights for those highly informative region for sampling and meanwhile assign lower weights to most of the background, which makes joint pre-training feasible.